Emergency Notification System Procedures

 JCCC Alert is Johnson County Community College's emergency notification system.

-JCCC Alert allows the college to communicate emergency information quickly to students, faculty, staff and interested people in the community.
+JCCC Alert allows the college to communicate emergency information quickly to students, faculty and staff.

 When an emergency occurs, JCCC will communicate using some or all these vehicles: